BlueCapacitor/ParadoxMaze/levels/set-01/level-04/instruction_text.md

-New command: `lt;` turns the robot 90° to the left
+New command: `lt;` turns the robot 90 degrees to the left